seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

+NOTE: Older SeaTable versions are also available on Docker Hub.
+To pull an older version, replace 'latest' by the desired version.

 ### Downloading and Modifying docker-compose.yml

-Download the [docker-compose.yml](./docker-compose.yml) sample file into SeaTable's directory and modify the Compose file to fit your environment and settings.
+Download the [docker-compose.yml](./docker-compose.yml) sample file into SeaTable's directory and modify the file to fit your environment and settings.

 ```bash
 mkdir /opt/seatable